-The leadership classes at Goodwin College take all of this into account when training our students for long-term careers.
+The leadership classes at Goodwin University take all of this into account when training our students for long-term careers.
 Through specialized training, we teach students to manage innovation, change, and talent development as well as hone their interpersonal skills.
 Here, you will develop the skills that employers are looking for, including:

 - Employee Development